Comments (Notules)

 A study of Victor Hugo by Fernand Gregh.

-"A critic is a person who involves himself in what does not concern him", said Mallarmé in one of his profound and frivolous comments which, in his work, set against his dark poetry, act as a delightful counter-balance of lightness.
+"A critic is a person who interferes in what does not concern him", said Mallarmé in one of his profound and frivolous comments which, in his work, set against his dark poetry, act as a delightful counter-balance of lightness.

-But, indeed, he involves himself in "what does concern him", a poet, a true poet, when he reads aloud to us the work of Hugo, making each verse touch us, tingle and shine like a stone without flame, shows us, in each emerald, that it "conceals in its facets"
+But, indeed, a poet, a true poet, a great poet, interferes in "what does concern him" when he reads the work of Hugo aloud to us, making each verse touch us, tingle and shine like a priceless stone, shows us, in each emerald, that it "conceals in its facets"

 an undine with a clear brow